adcimon/cheatsheets/color/color.md

 Mixes two layers by multiplying the values.<br>
 The mode is commutative.<br>
 Since values are in range [0,1] the product will be less than each initial value.<br>
-If a pixel contains homogeneous values (grayscale), multiply is equivalent to using normal with the gray value as opacity and a black bottom layer.<br>
+If a pixel contains homogeneous values (grayscale), `multiply` is equivalent to using `normal` with the gray value as opacity and a black bottom layer.<br>
 C<sub>0</sub> = C<sub>a</sub>C<sub>b</sub>

 **Screen**<br>
-Mixes two layers by inverting, multiplying and inverting again.<br>
+Mixes two layers by inverting, multiplying and inverting again the values.<br>
-Screen is the opposite of multiply.
+Screen is the opposite of multiply.<br>
+If one layer contains a homogeneous gray, `screen` is equivalent to using `normal` with the gray value as opacity with white top layer.<br>

 ## References